Table Of Contents

 And how do you do that?

 While you don’t need to, be sure to write the code in a stateless style.
-That means writing code in a way that assumes there is no affinity to the underlying AWS Lambda infrastructure.
+That means writing code that assumes no affinity to the underlying AWS Lambda infrastructure.

 You can create, call, and manage Lambda functions using these five interfaces: